nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-lb_x-road_external_load_balancer_installation_guide.md

 __Basic Assumptions about the load balanced environment:__
 * Adding or removing nodes to or from the cluster is infrequent.
 New nodes need to be added manually and this takes some time.
-* Configuration changes are relatively infrequent and some downtime in ability to change configuration can be tolerated.
-  (The cluster uses a master-slave model and the configuration master is not replicated.)
+* Changes to the configuration files are relatively infrequent and some downtime in ability to propagate the changes can be tolerated.
+The cluster uses a master-slave model and the configuration master is not replicated.

 __Consequences of the selected implementation model:__
 * Changes to the `serverconf` database, authorization and signing keys are applied via the configuration master, which is